Future Of Fintech (FOF) Achieves Self Reported Market Cap of $811.50 Million

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Future Of Fintech was first traded on December 7th, 2021.
+Future Of Fintech’s genesis date was December 7th, 2021.
 Future Of Fintech’s total supply is 200,000,000 tokens.
-The official website for Future Of Fintech is fofmine.com.
+Future Of Fintech’s official website is fofmine.com.
 Future Of Fintech’s official Twitter account is @fofcoin and its Facebook page is accessible here.

 [Telegram](https://t.me/fof%5Fofficial)[Medium](https://medium.com/@FOF%5FOfficial)